AmityWilder/physac-rs/README.md

 if body1.borrow().some_condition() {
     // the physics thread *may have* modified body1 in the split-second since some_condition was tested body1.borrow_mut().modification1();
-    // the physics thread *may have* modified body1 in the split-second since modification_1() happened body1.borrow_mut().modification2();
+    // the physics thread *may have* modified body1 in the split-second since modification1() occurred body1.borrow_mut().modification2();
 }
 ```